devmailar/maintenee/README.md

-# Maintenance Mode Plugin
+## Maintenee

-A powerful maintenance mode plugin with IP whitelisting capabilities for your web applications.
+A powerful open-source maintenance mode integration software with easy to use dashboard and whitelisting access capabilities for your applications.

-## Features
+#### Features
 - Toggle maintenance mode on/off
 - IP whitelisting system
 - Real-time status updates